ibm-cloud-docs/solution-tutorials/strategies-for-globally-available-apps.md

 - *Push replication* is where the source is a local database, and the destination is a remote database.
 - *Pull replication* is where the source is a remote database instance, and the destination is the local database.

-For more detailed instructions on Cloudant replication, checkout the replication docs [here](https://console.bluemix.net/docs/services/Cloudant/api/replication.html#replication).
+For more detailed instructions on Cloudant replication, check out the replication docs [here](https://console.bluemix.net/docs/services/Cloudant/api/replication.html#replication).

-#### Backups and recovery, how do they work?
+#### Backups and recovery

 Your data is important and valuable.
 You want to protect your data, to help ensure it is secure, available, and maintains integrity.
 IBM® Cloudant for IBM Cloud provides several ways to protect your data and help keep your applications operational.
 Some of these protection features are automatic.
-For other forms of protection, IBM Cloudant provides you with supported tools that help you to create your own high availability and disaster recovery capabilities.
+For other forms of protection, IBM Cloudant provides you with supported tools that help you to create your high availability and disaster recovery capabilities.

 **Types and levels of protection**